sumatrapdfreader/sumatrapdf/mupdf/docs/bindings.rst

       * Translates MuPDF exceptions into C++ exceptions.
       * Takes references to C++ wrapper class instances instead of pointers to MuPDF structs.
-      * Where applicable, returns a C++ wrapper class instance instead of a pointer to a MuPDF struct.
+      * Where applicable, returns C++ wrapper class instances instead of pointers to MuPDF structs.
       * Code that uses these functions does not need to call `fz_keep_*()` and `fz_drop_*()` - C++ wrapper class instances take care of reference counting internally.